pkdevboxy/features/jvm/test-execution/README.md

    - avoids building the test suite classes on `gradle assemble`
    - and with this in place, we can return to using `gradle check` vs `gradle mySuiteTest`

-We'll likely fork off dedicated debt card(s) for the above when `standalone-junit-test-suite` is complete, but tracking them here for now.
+We'll likely fork off dedicated debt card(s) for the above when the first story is complete, but tracking them here for now.

 ## Not in Scope
  - Targeting multiple platforms